core-wg/yang-cbor/draft-veillette-core-yang-cbor-mapping-latest.md

 Basic schema nodes such as leaf, leaf-list, list, anydata and anyxml can be encoded standalone.
 In this case, only the value of this schema node is encoded in CBOR.
 Identification of this value need to be provided by some external means when needed.

 A collection such as container, list instance, notification, RPC input, RPC output, action input and action output is serialized using a CBOR map in which each child schema node is encoded using a key and a value.
-This specification supports three type of keys; SID as defined in {{-sid-registration}}, member names as defined in {{I-D.ietf-netmod-yang-json}} and YANG hash as defined by {{I-D.vanderstok-core-comi}}.
+This specification supports three type of keys; SID as defined in [I-D.somaraju-core-sid], member names as defined in {{I-D.ietf-netmod-yang-json}} and YANG hash as defined by {{I-D.vanderstok-core-comi}}.
 Each of these key type is encoded using a specific CBOR type which allows their interpretation during the deserialization process.
 The end user of this mapping specification can mandate the use of a specific key type or a specific subset of key types.

 In order to minimize the size of the encoded data, the proposed mapping does not make use of any meta-information beyond those natively supported by CBOR.
 For instance, CBOR tags are not used for any of the proposed mapping.
 It is expected that entities generating and decoding CBOR contents have enough knowledge about the information processed in order to perform the expected task without the need of such extra meta-information.
 The CoAP Content-Format Option, or an HTTP Content-Type header field, conveys that the data is YANG-encoded CBOR in the first place.